XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 when writing textual content to a PDF file.
 Its main function is to correctly render complex writing systems such as the right-to-left Hebrew and Arabic scripts, and the various writing systems of the Indian subcontinent and its surroundings.
-In addition, it can also handle kerning and other optional features that can be provided by certain fonts in other writing systems.
+In addition, it can also handle kerning and other optional features that can be provided by certain fonts for other alphabets.

 In this position paper, we first provide a number of cursory introductions: we'll start out by exploring the murky history of encoding standards for digital text, and then go into some detail about how the Arabic and Brahmic alphabets are structured.
-Afterwards, we will discuss the problems those writing systems pose in the PDF standard, the solutions provided to these problems by iText 7's add-on pdfCalligraph, and, of course, a hands-on user guide as well.
+Afterwards, we will discuss the problems those writing systems pose in the PDF standard, and the solutions provided to these problems by iText 7's add-on pdfCalligraph.
+Of course, <a href="#using">a hands-on user guide</a> as well.

 # Technical overview